Table of contents

 Property Consulting

-Only last Saturday Pam and I were sitting in a restaurant having our traditional Saturday morning brunch after our regular Saturday morning massage and I couldn’t help but overhear a conversation at the next table where some young people were talking about property.
+Only last weekend Pam and I were sitting in a restaurant having our traditional Saturday morning brunch after our regular Saturday morning massage and I couldn’t help but overhear a conversation at the next table where some young people were talking about property.

 I was a little sad when I heard about the mistakes and misinformation they were sharing and that they were going to make some significant financial decisions based on these often-repeated myths.